catfish2019/Algorithms/README.md

 * An interactive tutorial:
   * https://www.codecademy.com/learn/learn-git

-## github and this course
+## Github and this course

-This course utilizes git because:
+This course utilizes github because:

 - It is good real world skill to have.
+- Github is the website which provides a service to store our files, and 'git' is the version control system.
 - It is easy for me to monitor your progress and receive your assignments for grading.
   - (You will also never e-mail me code snippets, I can just look!)
 - In order to receive your assignments, you simply do 'git pull' after I have released them.